fabiendariel/mynew_drupalproject/README.md

 RSVPList

-This is a code repository of RSVP List module used in Drupal 8 Module Development Course developed by Acquia Learning Services
+This is a code repository of RSVP List module used in Drupal 8 Module